Addiction | 4 min read

 On September 3, 2022

-February 27, 2019
+On February 27, 2019

-Many who develop an addiction or dependency on this substance have done so as a result of being exposed to a prescription medication.
-Anxiety-related issues are reported as being the leading cause of mental health problems in America.
-Benzodiazepines are routinely prescribed for conditions ranging from mild anxiety and related insomnia, to treatment for the experience of full-fledged panic attacks.
-Some concerned medical healthcare providers are even placing the risk of prescription benzodiazepine addiction on par with that of the opiate crisis.
-Users of the substance may be unaware of the risks associated with such a widely-prescribed medication.
+Many who develop an addiction or dependency on this substance have done so due to exposure to prescription medication.
+Anxiety-related issues are the leading cause of mental health problems in America. benzodiazepines are routinely prescribed for conditions ranging from mild anxiety and related insomnia to treatment for the experience of full-fledged panic attacks.
+Some concerned medical healthcare providers are even placing the risk of prescription Benzodiazepine addiction on par with the opiate crisis.
+Substance users may be unaware of the risks of such a widely-prescribed medication.

 It has been found that certain types of benzodiazepines may be more likely to induce these withdrawal symptoms, as well as to contribute to the severity and length of the experience.
 In general, withdrawal symptoms from shorter-acting benzodiazepines – such as Xanax and Ativan – will begin within a few hours.
-Withdrawal symptoms from longer-acting benzos – such as Valium and Diazepam – can take several days to begin.
+However, withdrawal symptoms from longer-acting benzos – such as Valium and Diazepam – can take several days to begin.

 The initial symptoms of benzo withdrawal, such as insomnia and nausea, tend to last from one to four days.
 Following this period, the more distressing symptoms – which can include seizures and psychosis – tend to last anywhere from one to two weeks.
 The final stages of physical withdrawal occur after this intense period and resemble the initial symptoms.
 This tapering off of physical dependence can last from a few weeks to a few months.